Microsoft AI for Earth adds Wild Me to $50M project initiative

 Microsoft AI for Earth taps Wild Me as new featured project for $50M initiative

-The team consists of 4 co-founders, 2 grad students and a 1/2 engineer: Along with Tanya, Chuck Stewart is the computer vision researcher at RPI, his two PhD students Jon Crall and Jason Parham, Dan Rubenstein is the ecologist and zebra expert (and a long term col-laborator) at Princeton U, and Jason Holmberg is a data architect who started whaleshark.org and created the data management layer of Wildbook as a hobby in his spare time.
-He is now the inaugural Executive Di-rector and Director of Engineering at Wild Me.
-He also brought in Jon Van Oast, a part-time senior engineer.
+The team consists of four co-founders, two graduate students, and an engineer.
+Dan Rubenstein is an ecologist and zebra expert (and a long-term collaborator) at Princeton University.
+Jason Holmberg is a data architect who started whaleshark.org and created the data management layer of Wildbook as a hobby in his spare time.
+He is now the inaugural executive director and director of engineering at Wild Me.
+Chuck Stewart is the computer vision researcher at RPI, who enlisted two PhD students Jon Crall and Jason Parham.
+Jon Van Oast is the team’s part-time senior engineer.

-With the new funding and support of Microsoft, Wild Me plans to continue the success of Wildbook on a much larger scale by adding three more dedicated engineers and moving onto Microsoft’s Azure plat-form where Wildbook will be included in the Azure Marketplace.
-And adding many, many more images!
+With the new funding and support of Microsoft, Wild Me plans to continue the success of Wildbook on a much larger scale by adding three more dedicated engineers and moving onto Microsoft’s Azure platform, where Wildbook will be included in the Azure Marketplace.

-“Microsoft’s partnership allows us to grow to planetary scales, to thousands of species, efficiently, accessibly for scientists and wildlife conservationists, who can use it to study and protect biodiversity of our planet,” said Berger-Wolf.
+“Microsoft’s partnership allows us to grow to planetary scales,” said Berger-Wolf, “to thousands of species, efficiently, accessibly for scientists and wildlife conservationists, who can use it to study and protect biodiversity of our planet.”